Craig Wadsworth: Career

 Wadsworth retired in 1927 and moved back to his family's estate in Geneseo, New York.

 Personal life

-Wadsworth was a member of the Knickerbocker Club, the Jockey Club, the Union Club, the Lambs Club, and the Racquet Club of New York City, the Metropolitan Club of Washington DC and the Roehampton Club, the Beefsteak Club, and St James's Club, of London.
+Wadsworth was a member of the Knickerbocker Club, the Jockey Club, the Union Club, the Lambs Club, and the Racquet Club of New York City, the Metropolitan Club of Washington, D.C. and the Roehampton Club, the Beefsteak Club, and St James's Club, of London.

 Wadsworth died at his home in Geneseo on May 20, 1960, and is buried in Temple Hill Cemetery in Geneseo, New York.

+In popular culture

+Wadsworth was portrayed by Chris Noth in the 1997 TV movie Rough Riders, although he is described as being renowned as a polo player rather than a steeplechase rider; also his father, who died the same year he was born, is depicted as being alive in 1898.